DuncanMC/CIFilterTest/how_cifiltertest_works.md

 In it's `viewWillAppear` method, the `ViewController` class loads the FiltersList singleton.
 It then loads the last-used filter name from UserDefaults, calls the method `doSetup` to configure that filter using default settings, and then calls the `showImage` method to display an image using the current filter settings.

 The `ViewController` has a programmer utility method `- (void) listCIFiltersAndShowInputKeys: (BOOL) listFilterKeys` that will generate a formatted list of all available filters to the debug console.
 If you set listFilterKeys = YES, it will also display all the input keys for each filter.
+The output of this method is saved in the project for quick reference.
+Click [**here to view the list of filters and their input keys**](CIFilters and input keys.txt).

 ###The `doSetup` method: